 If you need a business, actor portfolio, or non-profit website, I'd love to hear from you.

 Below are three of my actor clients who have also become dear friends

 My websites for history, archaeology, and preservation organizations

-I assist the Friends of Sarasota County History Center in many ways.
+I assist the Friends of Sarasota County History Center (FOSCHC) in many ways.
 I designed their website, I create program and event materials, I advise them on marketing, fundraising, and social media.
 This organization’s mission is to lend support to the Sarasota County Historical Resources and manages the Historical Exhibits & Education Center located inside the historic Chidsey Library building.

 Venice Heritage, Inc. (VHI) is a very active historic preservation and restoration group that supports the City of Venice Florida’s Historic Preservation Board, as well as the Venice Museum and Archives.
 Venice Heritage volunteers have raised more than $300,000 and invested thousands of hours restoring the Lord-Higel House to its original glory.
 Once completed, the first floor of the house will serve as an early settler museum and Venice welcome center.

 A Chapter of the Florida Anthropological Society, Warm Mineral Springs/Little Salt Spring Archaeological Society (WMSLSSAS), is located in North Port, Florida, and promotes archaeology through scholarly speakers, field trips, newsletters, and public events.
 WMSLSSAS is interested in the cultural heritage and history of our state, country, and world.
 Their focus is on education and preservation, and they support professional research.
 They provide free public presentations on archaeology, history, paleontology, and related subjects.